Our Mission: To build a better community by organizing the capacity of people to care for one another

 All those years ago, Southern Albertans opened their hearts, and reached out with love and compassion.
 They recognized the fundamental human need to care about one another.
 The same need is at the core of our mission today.

 The organization you know as the United Way of Lethbridge & South Western Alberta is part of the United Way - Centraide Movement.
-It is one of 77 United Way Centraides across Canada, each operating autonomously to serve their local areas.
+It is one of 70 United Way Centraides across Canada working to address a range of needs in their local communities.
 It operates as a legally constituted and incorporated Registered Charitable Organization within all relevant local, provincial and federal laws.
 It complies with all operating and reporting requirements, and is governed by a local volunteer board of directors, and employs local people.